Recipe Scaler

 Does scaling always work linearly?

-Should I scale cook time too?
+Should I scale cooking time too?

 Not directly.
 Pan size, depth, and heat transfer matter more than a strict multiplier.